MABelanger/jslib-html5-camera-photo/README.md

 #### getDataUri()
 Function that return the `dataUri` of the current frame of the camera.
-To use that function build the configuration object with the corresponding properties:
+To use that function build the configuration object with the corresponding properties.
+To use the default value, just ommit the properties:

 ##### Parameters
 - **sizeFactor**: Used to get a desired resolution.
 Example, a sizeFactor of `1` get the same resolution of the camera while sizeFactor of `0.5` get the half resolution of the camera.
 The sizeFactor can be between range of `]0, 1]` and the default value is `1`.